tastejs/todomvc/contributing.md

 maturity before we can include it.
 If you haven't settled on a relatively stable API, you should probably wait a bit longer before submitting your example.

+### A good app that we are looking for should check most if not all of the items below :

+- [x] The framework/stack you are using must have a version that is free and open source
+- [x] The framework/stack you are using is at least 1 year old.
+- [x] The framework you are using should have at least 5k stars if it is hosted on Github or equivalent on other platforms.
+- [x] Your app should be able to work on recent versions of all major browsers.
+- [x] Your app should bring something truly new to the table, but minor variations of existing frameworks , languages or existing TodoMVC apps.

 ## Code Style

 We think it's best for the project if the code you write looks like the code the last developer wrote, so we've put together [some guidelines we ask that you follow](https://github.com/tastejs/todomvc/blob/master/codestyle.md).
 We greatly appreciate your cooperation and contribution.

 ## Pull Request Guidelines

 - Develop in a topic branch (not `master`) and submit against the `examples` folder in the default `master` branch.
 - Squash your commits.
 - Write a convincing description of your PR and why we should land it and what the framework or library you are proposing does differently.

 ## Submitting a New App